 Legal structure and Regulators

-ING Groep N.V., a publicly-listed company, is the parent of two main legal entities: ING Bank N.V.
-(ING Bank) and NN Group N.V..
+ING Groep N.V., a publicly-listed company, is the parent of one main legal entity: ING Bank N.V.
+(ING Bank).

 ING Bank is the parent company of various Dutch and foreign banks.